Azure/Industrial-IoT/README.md

 Publisher uses the hostname of the machine is running on for certificate and endpoint generation. docker chooses a random hostname if there is none set by the `-h` option.
 Here an example to set the internal hostname of the container to `publisher`:

     docker run -h publisher microsoft/iot-edge-opc-publisher <applicationname> [<iothubconnectionstring>] [options]
-### Access to host volume (shared filesystem)
+### Using bind mounts (shared filesystem)
-In certain use cases it may make sense to use configuration information, certificate stores or log file locations from the host and not keep them in the container file system only.
-To achieve this you need to use the `-v` option of `docker run`.
+In certain use cases it may make sense to read configuration information from or write log files to locations on the host and not keep them in the container file system only.
+To achieve this you need to use the `-v` option of `docker run` in the bind mount mode.

+### Store for X509 certificates
+Storing X509 certificates does not work with bind mounts, since the permissions of the path to the store need to be `rw` for the owner.
+Instead you need to use the `-v` option of `docker run` in the volume mode.

 # Debugging the Application